 “I don’t believe it.”
 It was Gloria Evans speaking.
 “I think she lied to make her brothers angry.
 Besides, what good would it do to cut off her nose.
 She could take any form she chose.
 She could appear with or without a nose as she chose, and cutting it off would not have changed her.”

 “That is not what the scriptures say,” Justus said a bit assertively.

 “What they say is that she could change her form to look as she wished.
 And if that is true, she could appear with or without a nose.
 Her brothers were taken in simply because they were prone to anger and believed her lies.
 She told them Lakshmana cut her nose off, and they did not think about whether that was true.
 And so they acted like fools because she had made them into fools.”

 Everyone sat in silence for a moment.
 A far-off cloud glowed briefly as lightning flashed within it.
 Overhead, the sky was still clear.
 A meteor made a quick streak and disappeared.

 ❦ ❦ ❦

-Shurpanakha appealed to her brother Khara.
-That man sent seven assassins to kill Rama and Lakshmana, all Rakshasas, the same type of demon as she and her brothers.
+Shurpanakha appealed to her brother Khara, who sent seven assassins to kill Rama and Lakshmana.
+They were all Rakshasas, the same type of demon that he, Shurpanakha, and their brothers were.
 These were quickly killed by Lakshmana, so Khara went himself to attack Lakshmana.
 In the end, Khara was defeated and killed in this attack.

 Another brother, Dushan, similarly attacked Rama over the insult Shurpanakha claimed he had given her.
 That brother fared no better, and, like Khara, was defeated and died.